 While the students learned a lot from this experience, I learned something new about myself as a teacher.
 This event reinforced that even when I may feel like I have a thousand standards to cover in a short period of time, there is great value in pre-teaching concepts so that students can get the most out of a lesson or experience.
 Furthermore, the technology of the live stream kept my students engaged because they felt as if they were actually a part of the discussion, that they had a role in this learning experience.
 An integrated activity such as this allows subject areas like science to frame my reading and writing instruction.
 I am thankful that GPB Education shared this opportunity with teachers and I look forward to participating in similar activities in the future!

 Emily Dixon is a guest blogger for GPB Education and a fifth grade teacher at McAllister Elementary School in Bryan County.
-A Florida native, Emily received a dual Bachelor's degree in Elementary and Special Education from Mercer University and later earned her Master's in Elementary Education from Appalachian State... more
+A Florida native, Emily received a dual Bachelor's degree in Elementary and Special Education from Mercer University and... more